Al-Rifa'i Mosque: Architecture

 The mosque was designed in a Neo-Mamluk style, which was fashionable in Cairo at the time and which referenced historic Mamluk architecture.
 When developing its design, the architects of Al-Rifai Mosque tried to match the Sultan Hassan Mosque next to it in grandeur and height even though they faced some difficulties that were criticized by archaeologists and which was remedied under the supervision of Max Herz.

-The interior area of the mosque is 6,500 square metres, the part designated for prayer is 1,767 square metres, and the rest of the space is allocated for the zawiya shrine and the royal mausoleum.
+The interior area of the mosque is 6500 m2, the part designated for prayer is 1767 m2, and the rest of the space is allocated for the zawiya shrine and the royal mausoleum.
 The mosque has two minarets built on circular bases, like the minarets of the Sultan Hassan Mosque.
 As for the entrances, they are towering and surrounded by stone and marble columns with Arabic capitals.
 Their lintels are decorated with marble, and their tops also covered with polished and gilded arches.